 A tendon is a fibrous band of tissue.
-They connect muscles to bones.
-There are several names used for an inflamed, injured, or damaged tendon.
+The tendons connect muscles to bones.
+In fact, there are several names used for an inflamed, injured, or damaged tendon.
 These include tendonitis, tendinopathy, tendinosis, tenosynovitis, paratenonitis, and a tendon rupture.
 Despite similar symptoms, they are different.
 Understanding the conditions can help prevent problems.
 This will allow for proper treatment.

 - localized pain

 Tendonitis treatment involves reducing inflammation.
 Often rest and over-the-counter medications are enough.
 However, recovery from tendonitis takes a few weeks.
 Although tendon inflammation is rare.
 Damaged tendons are commonly misdiagnosed.
 In many cases, tendinosis is the cause of pain.
 Often developing from chronic tendonitis.

 Tendinosis is a non-inflammatory degeneration of the tendon.
 This condition causes structural changes in the tendon.
 The altered composition occurs as a result of repetitive strain-injuries that never properly healed.
 It is most common among individuals who perform intensive activities or sports.

 Unlike tendonitis, tendinosis can take several months to heal.
 However, it should be treated with NSAIDs.
 NSAIDs inhibit the natural reconstruction of tendons.
 This interferes with healing.